awesomeahi95/LaVie-Insurance/README.md

 - index.ipynb: notebook with data exploration, preprocessing, and modelling.
 - init.py: contains classes for linear regression, polynomials, and regularisation.
 - analytic_data2019.csv: data used for modelling.
-- model.pkl: final model saved using pickle.
+- final_model.pkl: final model saved using pickle.
 - Regression and Insurance.pdf: presentation summarising project process and findings

 <a name="structure"></a>